PrincetonUniversity/slurm_mnist/README.md

 ## Building from Source

+At times it may be necessary to build TensorFlow [from source](https://www.tensorflow.org/install/source).
 The procedure below was found to work on Della:

 ```bash
 # ssh della